bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 project_id: Practi JET POS
 title: Just Eat POS – System for Restaurants
 image: /images/restaurant_system_cover.png
-description: Just Eat POS is a retail system available on iOS and Android.
+description: Just Eat POS is a retail system used by restaurants in Israel and the UK.
 It’s used by restaurants in Israel and the UK.
 We worked on this project for almost a decade.
 tags:
   - web app
   - customized software
   - mobile app
   - retail & restaurant
-order: 99
+order: 3
 slug: system-for-restaurants
 show on homepage: false
 published: true